premchander-revature/interviewquestions/Outputbasedques.md

 ------

-6. Predict the output of the following  for updating a single record in table?
+6.Predict the output of the following  for updating a single record in table?

 | EmpID 	| EmpName 	| EmpEmail       	| PhoneNumber 	| City      	|
 |-------	|---------	|----------------	|-------------	|-----------	|